val-samonte/dq/README.md

 It facilitates asset interoperability in fully-onchain games, allowing collaboration between developers and even extending to tabletop communities like DnD, where players can create and share custom assets.

-The "x (Cross)" Layer: Isekai Crossover Specification This layer provides a unified interface, called the Isekai Crossover Specification, enabling seamless integration across different games.
+The "x (Cross)" Layer: Isekai Crossover Specification This layer provides a unified standard, called the Isekai Crossover Interface, enabling seamless integration across different games.
 It sets standards for how game developers can incorporate assets and features from other games into their own.

 The "Many Games" Layer: DeezQuest: Trinexus
 To demonstrate the potential of this protocol, we’re starting with DeezQuest: Trinexus—the first fully on-chain game that leverages the previous two layers, showcasing the real power of asset and game interoperability.